 The wardens are not bothered about these filthy cells because they profit from the inhumane conditions these inmates are subjected to.
-For many newly arraigned suspects, staying in the holding cell while their bail conditions are being perfected is unimaginable.
+For many newly arraigned suspects, particularly the once with means, staying in the holding cell while their bail conditions are being perfected is unimaginable.

 “I cannot stay in the cell,” Chukuemeka said.
 “Apart from the scary people locked in that cell, the smell from the cell alone is unbearable.”

 Chukwuemeka is a typical Nigerian ‘big man’ who can afford to pay his way through the corrupt legal system.
 He paid N5,000 to the wardens to stay out of the holding cell.
 He and others who could pay for “the fresh air” sat on a long bench away from the filth and stench of the holding cell in Ogba Magistrate Court.